 Become a history buff

-With lush green lawns and a quiet air about it, it's difficult to imagine Port Arthur as a brutal prison that held more than 1000 convicts at its peak, but during the 40 minute introductory guided walking tour (included in the cost of your ticket), you'll hear stories of the past come to life.
-Examine the site's many buildings, ruins and restored houses, built by the criminals who were housed in prison buildings from the 1830s until the 1850s, and pick up an iPod Audio Tour from the visitors centre to listen to captivating tales as you wander the site.
+With lush green lawns and a quiet air about it, it's difficult to imagine Port Arthur as a brutal prison that held more than 1,000 convicts at its peak, but during the 40 minute introductory guided walking tour (included in the cost of your ticket), you'll hear stories of the past come to life.
+Examine the site's many buildings, ruins and restored houses, and pick up an iPod Audio Tour from the visitors centre to listen to captivating tales as you wander the site.
 Also included in your ticket price is a 25 minute harbour cruise – during which you will get a different perspective of the site and learn about life as a convict from live commentary – and access to the Convict Water Supply Trail (see below).